-Wang Runsheng (right), president of China Foreign Trade Center (CFTC), gives a gift to Dan Herling (left), board chair of San Francisco Center of Economic Development (SFCED), during the press conference which announced the launch of the 116th China Import and Export Fair at the office of San Francisco Chamber of Commerce in San Francisco, California on Aug 15.
-Lian Zi/China Daily
+Wang Runsheng (right), president of China Foreign Trade Center gives a gift to Dan Herling (left), board chair of San Francisco Center of Economic Development during the press conference which announced the 116th China Import and Export Fair at the office of San Francisco Chamber of Commerce in San Francisco, California on Friday.
+Lian Zi / China Daily

 A senior-level trade delegation from the China Foreign Trade Center visited the San Francisco area on Friday to encourage American companies to participate in the 116th China Import and Export Fair, one of the world's top trade fairs.

 Held biannually in Guangzhou, China, the Import and Export Fair, also known as the Canton Fair, is one of the best platforms for overseas businessmen to purchase Chinese products, said Wang Runsheng, president of China Foreign Trade Center (CFTC).
 "It also helps foreign exhibitors gain access to a market of about 1.4 billion Chinese population and more than 200,000 overseas buyers," he added.

 The 116th Canton Fair will be held in the China Import and Export Fair complex in Guangzhou from October 15 through November 4.

 "I am delighted that the representatives of the Canton Fair could come to the San Francisco Bay Area to explain the importance of the fair," said Dan Herling, board chairman of the San Francisco Center for Economic Development (SFCED).
 "San Francisco and Guangzhou are known as gateways for overseas companies to go to the US and China."